 Ice cream vans

 There are various controls for the noise made from the chimes of ice cream vans.
-The chime should only be played after 12pm and before 7pm and should not cause a reasonable annoyance.
+The chime should only be played after 12 noon and before 7pm and should not cause a reasonable annoyance.
 If you are affected by the noise from ice cream vans please follow noise complaint procedure,, and make a note of the traders name together with the registration number of the vehicle.